RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 #### Displaying the speech viewer

 Like MacOS VoiceOver, NVDA offers an option for using the screen reader visually.
-This speech viewer actually keeps a running log of all content read during a session, for quick reference.
+This speech viewer keeps a running log of all content read during a session, for quick reference.

 To open the speech viewer: